Objective clustering protocol for single-molecule data: A lifetime vs. intensity study

 \section{Acknowledgments}

-We wish to acknowledge Michal Gwizdala for the PB and LHCII isolations and the fruitful discussions.
 MACL was supported by the National Research Foundation (NRF), South Africa (PMDS22070633262).
-JLB was supported by the Vrije Universiteit Amsterdam-NRF Desmond Tutu programme.
+JLB was supported by the Vrije Universiteit Amsterdam-NRF Desmond Tutu programme (grant no. 99413).
+BvH was supported by the NRF (grant nos.
+115463 and 120387).
 TPJK acknowledges funding from the NRF (grant nos.
 137973 and 0403211945) and the Rental Pool Programme of the Council for Scientific and Industrial Research’s Photonics Centre, South Africa.